michaelchen0426/HKUST5001/README.md

 ### Enviroment Setup via virtualenv

-- The project is run in Mac.
+- The project is run in Mac and needs pip, virtualenv and python 3.6.

 - Apply virtualenv. (https://docs.python-guide.org/dev/virtualenvs/)
 ```zsh